SimpleSandman/SimpleSandman/README.md

 ## Current Projects
 I also have a [community API](https://www.tracenacademy.com/index.html) that is [open-source](https://github.com/SimpleSandman/UmaMusumeAPI) for a mobile anime game called, [Uma Musume: Pretty Derby](https://umamusume.jp/).
 I even have a [loader app](https://github.com/SimpleSandman/UmaMusumeLoadSqlData) to help reload data into either a SQL Server database or MySQL/MariaDB.

-Here I have a [.NET CLI implementation](https://github.com/SimpleSandman/UmaMusumeToolbox) of [rockisch's umamusu-utils](https://github.com/rockisch/umamusu-utils) script.
-This allows you to download the assets from Uma Musume's meta file via `.exe` and `appsettings.json`.
+Here I have a [.NET CLI implementation](https://github.com/SimpleSandman/UmaMusumeToolbox) of [rockisch's umamusu-utils](https://github.com/rockisch/umamusu-utils) script for [Uma Musume: Pretty Derby](https://umamusume.jp/).
+This allows you to download the assets from the game's meta file via `.exe` and `appsettings.json`.

 ## GitHub Stats